 Parma wallabies live only in New South Wales, Australia.
 They occupy wet, sclerophyll forests that have grassy openings and thick undergrowth.

-They are herbivores, meaning their diet is made up of plants and grasses.
+As a herbivore, their diet consists of plants and grasses.

-The main threat to this species is predation by a number of introduced natural predators, including feral cats and foxes.
-Another threat is habitat destruction, as bushfires and grazing by livestock can also reduce the amount of suitable vegetation where wallabies can seek shelter.
+The population of Parma wallabies is thought to be between 1,000 to 10,000 individuals, which classifies them as Near Threatened.
+Their main threat is predation by introduced natural predators, including feral cats, foxes and dingoes.
+They also suffer from habitat loss, as livestock grazing and bushfires also reduce the amount of suitable vegetation where wallabies can seek shelter.